brakmic/BlockchainStore/README.md

 > `store.insertProductIntoCart(0, {from: customer});`

 Let's see what's in the cart.
-Note that here we don't use a **transaction** here which'd try to change the state on the blockchain.
-Instead we simply execute a *.call()* that returns the current shopping cart state that comprises of product ids and total sum.
+Note that we don't execute a **transaction** here.
+A transaction would try to change the state on the blockchain that makes no sense in this case.
+Instead we execute a *.call()* that returns the product ids and total sum.

 > `store.getCart.call({from: customer});`

-We also want to take care of proper event handling.
+We also want to take care of proper event handling...

 > `var allStoreEvents = store.allEvents().watch({}, '');`

-A simple event handler will siphon them all.
+...and simple event handler will siphon them all.

 > `allStoreEvents.watch(function(err, res) { console.log("Error: " + err); console.log("Event: " + res.event)});`